artghieri/A-Introduction-to-Python-3/guide.md

   </tr>
 </table>

-Just like positive indices, attempting to access a negative index less than the index of the first character in the string raises an `IndexError` in Python:
+Attempting to access an index that is too negative also leads to an `IndexError`:

 ```python
 >>> flavor[-10]